lucabessiaristei/exstopper/README.md

 # ExStopper

-A Chrome extension to quickly disable and re-enable multiple extensions at once, with automatic page reload and optional DevTools opening.
+A Chrome extension to quickly disable and re-enable multiple extensions at once, with automatic page reload and extra cacheless reload button.

 ## Features